Expeditions to the Kola Peninsula

 Specialization in the North

-Real wild and little-explored places of the Arctic
+Exploring truly wild and little-researched places in the Arctic

 Expertise in gear